 Burns was born in Osage, Iowa, in 1933 and came to UCLA in 1951, earning a bachelor’s in business administration in 1955, followed by an MBA in 1957.
 He was a Fulbright Scholar in the Netherlands and completed his Ph.D. in economics in 1961 from the Netherlands School of Economics, now Erasmus University, in Rotterdam.
 The same year he began teaching urban land economics at what is now the UCLA Anderson School of Management.

-He later became one of the first faculty members in UCLA’s newly formed Graduate School of Architecture and Urban Design, where the late Harvey Perloff became dean in 1968.
+He later became one of the first faculty members in UCLA’s newly formed Graduate School of Architecture and Urban Planning, where the late Harvey Perloff became dean in 1968.
 There, Burns held a number of leadership positions, including associate dean from 1969 to 1971 and again in 1986 as acting associate dean.
 He also held numerous UCLA and departmental academic administration and advisory posts, including membership on UCLA’s Committee on Academic Personnel.

 Burns had a close association with Cambridge University, where he lectured for 10 years in the Department of Land Economy and was a research scholar for three decades.
 At Cambridge, he was a Fellow Commoner of St. Edmunds College.
 Throughout his career, he also held a number of research and visiting scholar appointments at institutions such as UC Berkeley and at universities in Austria, Scotland and Japan.

 Burns also served as a consultant and member of numerous public agencies, commissions and boards.
 They include the U.S. Public Health Service, the National Science Foundation, the National Academy of Sciences, the U.S. Department of Housing and Urban Development and the Federal Highway Administration of the U.S. Department of Transportation.